telliott99/CryptoQuickies/openssl-aes.md

 29c3505f571420f6402299b31a02d73a
 ```

+I know this is the correct result (see above)

-Here we got
+Using the `-kfile` approach, we got

 ```
 53616c7465645f5f3032a065cf41c9ca4264a0a0e5325a31e29743292252
 4e06
 ```

-And I got something a bit different with
+And something a bit different with

 ```
 > openssl aes-128-ecb -e -nopad -pass file:key.txt -in msg.txt | xxd -p